Click Here To Schedule A Consultation

 How much is Xeomin per unit?

 The cost of Xeomin per unit depends on several factors, including geographic location and the type of institution at which you receive treatment.
 While the number of units necessary for treatment is necessary for calculating the total cost of the treatment, many other variables contribute to the overall price.
-When you go into Dr. Green’s office for your consultation, during the consultation, you will receive the price for Xeomin of your desired treatment area.
+When you go into Dr. Green’s office for your consultation, during consultation, you will receive the price for Xeomin of your desired treatment area.

 How to pronounce Xeomin?